Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ⚠️ ***Troubleshooting***:

-  - If your antivirus say something, make an exception for the steam_api64.dll.
+  - If your antivirus say something, make an exception for the "steam_api64.dll" file.
     (it's safe, but it's like a crack and software houses don't like it when you play their games for free)

   - If you are not sure and want to restore default files via steam: